Monetize your tracking page with rewards

-Groovy is a rewards network built specifically for courier tracking pages.
-We enable couriers to monetise their websites while helping brands reach high-intent shoppers.
+Groovy is a rewards network built specifically for tracking pages.
+We enable parcel carriers, logistics providers and shipping platforms to monetize their tracking pages and emails while helping advertisers reach high-intent shoppers.

 A red right arrow